 For each styled shoot we plan and execute at Keestone Events, we try and achieve something different.
-This shoot took place at Brik in Fort Worth, and the inspiration came from something non-traditional: an image of a woman in a black dress, tattoos, and a beautiful bouquet of flowers.
-It’s common to see the typical light and ethereal images in a wedding photo shoot, so it was my goal to try for something a bit more unconventional.
+This shoot took place at Brik Venue in Fort Worth, and the inspiration came from something non-traditional: an image of a woman in a black dress, tattoos, and a beautiful bouquet of flowers.
+It’s common to see the typical light and ethereal images in a wedding photoshoot, so it was my goal to try for something a bit more unconventional.

-Working with the talented Sea of Love was a dream and I learned so much just watching how both of them seamlessly worked and connected with their couples.
+Working with the talented Sea of Love was a dream and we learned so much just watching how both of them seamlessly worked and connected with their couples.
 It’s not just about taking pretty pictures, but giving clear direction that makes sense and a connection between both photographer and couple that speaks volumes at the end result.
 I cannot say enough good things about this photography duo!

 “Moody Romance” was the theme, with the idea that this couple had just eloped.
 Our goal was to create a deep, passionate feel with an edge.
 To balance out the darker tones, Brik Venue worked perfectly with its rugged brick walls and large windows, which brought in a lot of natural light.
 This really helped by adding dimension to the darker colors of the shoot.